Speira/message-management/src/README.md

  - hooks/: The custom hooks to isolate some small reusables logic
  - modules/: Contains all the logic of the app, separated into bundles, they have their own namespace and must be isolated from each others.
  - utils/: Contains the functions and constants utilities used across all the app.
+ - index.js: generic file, this is the entry point of the app.
+ - App.js: this is the core of the app, the file that calls all the needed logic